About

 A few years ago I made the decision to visit a place which had fascinated me since childhood – Transylvania.
 When I announced this is where I was bound for my summer holiday, strangers thought me eccentric and friends thought me mad.
 Transylvania?
 Isn’t that in Russia somewhere?
-(They had no idea of what was to come further down the line!
-Wait ’til they hear about my planned visit to Chernobyl later this year!)
-What would you want to go there for?
+(They had no idea of what was to come further down the line, when I announced I was heading to Chernobyl and Pripyat.)
+What do you want to go there for?
 Etc, etc… I’m sure you get the picture.

 My trip to Transylvania, that beautiful land beyond the forest, rewarded my sense of adventure beyond my wildest dreams.
 Once the 24 hour journey was under my belt (believe me, by the time I’d been in a taxi, a train, a plane and then a private minibus for a four hour trek up into the Carpathians, with all the associated waiting around, that’s exactly what it was) and I’d got over the shock of Tarom Airlines and the fact that they still allowed passengers to smoke on board, I thought I’d arrived in Paradise.
 Well, almost.